This article covers:

 NOTE: Some of the information below may vary per Institution.

-This is what your BlueQuill homepage will look like:
+This is what your BlueQuill homepage will look like if you are a non-Franklin instructor:

 There are 4 main sections to know about here.
 Click on a link below to learn more: